Chas McCormick Preview, Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- In 32 games this year (34.4%), McCormick has picked up an RBI, and in 18 of those games (19.4%) he had two or more.
-He has also driven home three or more of his team's runs in six contests.
+- McCormick has picked up an RBI in 35.1% of his games this season, with more than one RBI in 19.1% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.